bernhardAxonIvy/doc/source/designer-guide/how-to/offline-tasks.rst

 Restrictions for the design of offline capable dialogs:

--  The view should not rely on server side state e.g. session attributes, because it is executed solely on the client.
+-  The view should not rely on server side state e.g., session attributes, because it is executed solely on the client.

 -  The dialog data fields defined as persistent are held in the client